 - CARATUNK SPUR.
 Open and groomed.

 - KENNEBEC RIVER TRAIL.
-Good shape with plenty of snow all the way through from Northern Outdoors to West Forks.
+Decent shape all the way through from Northern Outdoors to West Forks.

 With the decent snowpack, there are a lot of deer and moose using the trails.
 Be careful out there.